Travel Guide: Little India, Singapore

-After visiting the famous Chinatown, we headed to Little India for a short walking tour of Singapore’s Indian District.
-It’s like I was time space warped (if there’s such a word), this time from China to India.
+After visiting the busy Chinatown, we headed to Little India for a short walking tour of Singapore’s Indian District.
+It’s like I was time-space warped (if there’s such a word), this time from China to India.

-Little India is a famous place in Singapore that is known for sari fabrics, Punjabi tops and pants, silk products, furnitures, gold accessories, souvenir shops, hena tattoo shops and specialty shops that sells spices.
+Little India is a famous go-to place in Singapore if you are looking for sari fabrics, Punjabi tops, and pants, silk products, furniture, gold accessories, souvenir shops, henna tattoo shops and specialty shops that sells Indian spices.

-Little India is located in the east side of the Singapore River and north of Kampong Glam.
-This ethnic quarter was the home of the first Indian settlers who arrived Singapore back in 1819.
+Little India is located on the east side of the Singapore River and north of Kampong Glam.
+This ethnic quarter became the home of the first Indian settlers who arrived in Singapore back in 1819.

 We first visited the Sri Veeramakalimman Temple – the largest Hindu Temple in Serangoon.
-The Sri Veeramakalimman Temple also became the centre for their sociocultural activities.
+The Sri Veeramakalimman Temple also became the center for their sociocultural activities.

-We also sampled some of the Indian delicacies after visiting the temple and while walking towards the northern part of Serangoon, we saw by several souvenir shops that sells saris, gold bangles and bollywood music and movie dvd’s which is pretty much abundant in every alleyway.
+We also sampled some of the Indian delicacies after visiting the temple.
+While walking towards the northern part of Serangoon, we saw several souvenir shops that sell saris, gold bangles, and Bollywood music and movie DVD’s which are pretty much abundant in every alleyway.